aalaap/jqExpire/README.md

 1. Include jQuery.
 2. Include `jquery.jqExpire.js`.
+3. Proceed to use it as explained below.

 ## Usage

 ### Via data attributes
 This method is great for regular webpages and/or if you have a lot of static elements on the page that need to expire.

-1. For each element that you'd like to expire, set the `data-expire` attribute to a full date/timestamp.
+For each element that you'd like to expire, set the `data-expire` attribute to a full date/timestamp.
 For e.g.:

 ```
 <div id="notice" class="latest notice" data-expire="2014-08-22 17:30:00">
 ```

-2. At the end in your `ready()` block, call jqExpire with *no parameters*.
+At the end in your `ready()` block, call jqExpire with *no parameters*.

 ```
 $( document ).ready(function() {